andy295/Automated-Planning-Project/README.md

 For correct installation and configuration of the tools, please refer to the official documentation.

-The project was developed and tested on Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.
+The project was developed and tested on `Ubuntu 20.04 LTS` and `Ubuntu 22.04 LTS``.
 However, with appropriate adjustments, it is possible to use the proposed solutions on other operating systems and/or planning systems.

-Inside the Results.md file for each problem, it is possible to find instructions for executing the proposed solutions.
+Inside the `Results.md`` file for each problem, it is possible to find instructions for executing the proposed solutions.

 More details about the development of the project can be found in the [Report]().